Teaching Middle Ages

 One reason that makes me wonder whether conferences are worth the cost is the widely varying quality of papers and presentations.
 It really is a lottery.
 I have attended very good presentations by totally unknown people and terrible presentations by the big wigs, and vice versa and anything in between.
 The rationale for the quality or lack thereof varies.
 What seems to be a recurring factor is the confusion between public speaking and public reading.
 Some people obviously don’t know the difference between the two.
 Their intention is really not to speak in public but to read aloud a text they hope to publish or is to be published.
 Oftentimes, it seems to matter little whether there actually is a public.
 I have attended papers where the speaker barely acknowledged the presence of the audience before plunging into his or her text.

 Another reason for the poor quality of papers is simply the lack of preparation of some presentations.
 This is linked to the previous point.
 Since the assumption is that public speaking is reading a paper aloud, why should there be a separate stage for the oral presentation?
 Some speakers actually will tell you that, well, really, they just finished putting their paper together on the airplane or on a Starbucks napkin before coming and they hope you will bear with them.
-Well, a few attendees may chuckle, I don’t.
+Well, a few attendees might chuckle, I don’t.
+After all, I am paying for the conference (literally and figuratively).
 Unless there are really good reasons for the lack of preparation (sickness, epiphany of a new topic at the checkout line at the food court, etc.) it simply betrays a lack of professionalism and respect (whether conscious or not) for the public or a total lack of awareness of the technicalities of public speaking.
-After all, I am paying for attending the conference (literally and figuratively).

 Some Basics about Public Speaking